- Published on

 Invest in learning model-driven thinking, not just specific tools.
 Understanding how to design good entity models, specify clear semantic relationships, and when to use declarative versus imperative approaches matters more than mastering any particular framework.
 Tools evolve; principles endure.

-What's Next for Data Engineers
+What's Next

 Data engineers of the next decade will be fluent in both paradigms - comfortable designing declarative models and writing imperative code, knowing when each serves better.
 They'll think in semantic layers and entity relationships rather than just tables and joins.
 They'll spend more time on architecture and domain modeling, less on transformation mechanics.